brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 **Tips for supporting a participant to *engage with a Conduct Agreement response* after learning that they have acted in ways that feel to another participant as at odds with the shared expectations outlined in our Conduct Agreement.**

+## Seeking Additional Supports

+By practising with this structured support system we’re pushing back on defaults.
+This is difficult, and takes time.
+In the meantime, our efforts may go badly.
+In these cases, please ask for support from whomever you would have gone to if we didn’t have assigned support people.

+When you feel you can, please reach out to your assigned support person again to talk about the experience (how it went, how it could have gone differently).

 ## Further Resources